CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Minimum and Maximum Values

-Properties may specify a minimum (`minimum`) and maximum (`maximum`) value.
+Properties may specify a minimum (`min`) and maximum (`max`) value.
 Minimum and maximum values represent component-wise bounds of the valid range of values for a property.
 Both values are _inclusive_, meaning that they denote the smallest and largest allowed value, respectively.

-The `minimum` and `maximum` value can be defined for `SCALAR`, `VECN`, and `MATN` types with numeric component types, and for fixed-length arrays of these types.
-The structure of `minimum` and `maximum` is explained in the [Property Values Structure](#property-values-structure) section.
+The `min` and `max` value can be defined for `SCALAR`, `VECN`, and `MATN` types with numeric component types, and for fixed-length arrays of these types.
+The structure of `min` and `max` is explained in the [Property Values Structure](#property-values-structure) section.

-For properties that are `normalized`, the component type of `minimum` and `maximum` is a floating point type.
+For properties that are `normalized`, the component type of `min` and `max` is a floating point type.
 Their values represent the bounds of the final, transformed property values.
-This includes the normalization and `offset`- or `scale` computations, as well as other transforms or constraints that are not part of the class definition itself: A `normalized` unsigned value is in the range [0.0, 1.0] after the normalization has been applied, but [`minimum`, `maximum`] may specify a different value range.
+This includes the normalization and `offset`- or `scale` computations, as well as other transforms or constraints that are not part of the class definition itself: A `normalized` unsigned value is in the range [0.0, 1.0] after the normalization has been applied, but [`min`, `max`] may specify a different value range.

-For all other properties, the component type of `minimum` and `maximum` matches the `componentType` of the property, and the values are the bounds of the original property values.
+For all other properties, the component type of `min` and `max` matches the `componentType` of the property, and the values are the bounds of the original property values.

 > **Example:** A property storing GPS coordinates might define a range of `[-180, 180]` degrees for longitude values and `[-90, 90]` degrees for latitude values.